 Backdraft dampers will open on their own when air passes through the duct in the intended direction.

-Backdraft dampers are also built for air control.
+Manufacturers also build backdraft dampers for air control.
 They open their blades when air flows through the duct in one direction, and close when air stops flowing.
 The blades stay closed if air passes in the opposite direction.
 Backdraft dampers are available with single-thickness or teardrop blades, which allow air through the damper with minimal resistance.
 They do not require an actuator to open.
 They use the force of airflow to open.

 The exhaust air will flow in one direction and backdraft dampers are designed for one-way flow.
 They can also work as a pressure relief damper, relieving pressure from the system as needed.
 You can save money by choosing the backdraft damper, assuming you don’t need it to do anything else.